| Allende (English translation of 'Allende' by Mario Benedetti) In order to kill the man of peace

 because the man of peace was a fortress

-they had to imagine he was a troop
+to kill the man of peacethey had to imagine he was a troop

 an armada an army a brigade